midpt/cdrama/_posts/2016-06-03- Bootstrap-test.md

 featured: true
 ---
 ### Modal component
-I have problem using Bootstrap Modal.
+Has problem using Bootstrap Modal.
 When the modal window appears, it is dimmed and its dialog buttons are inactive.
 The alternative is to use Foundation Modal.

 ### Modal Using Foundation